Everybody bottles up their emotions at some point, and I'm no exception. Here are some techniques I've used to release those emotions.

 Why Do People Bottle Up Their Emotions?

-- They believe it is not normal to be feeling a certain way, so try to conceal their emotions from others.
+- They believe it is not normal to feel a certain way, so they try to conceal their emotions from others.

 - They are afraid of what other people might think.

 - They feel that they have to deal with their emotions or problems on their own because "no one else will understand."